 - Added zinc, copper, and lead to the substances.

 - Changed the button text to say “New Size”

 - Clarified the instructions.

 The source files are available for anyone wanting to modify or extend.
-Just promise not to chide me too severely–it was my first time with Contruct!
+Before you make fun of me, remember it was my first time using Contruct!
 I do encourage anyone else working on this or similar lab simulations to share what you come up with.